Krakor92/some-custom-dataviews/jukebox/README.md

 	- What I mean is that they're useful to know at a glance the progress of the music, but the timecode does not update and it can be difficult to change its position, especially on mobile

 - The url links support has been built with **Youtube links** in mind:
-	- You can still add any other web links to your markdown music file (soundcloud, dailymotion, ...) but you will not benefit from the youtube auto playlist feature while doing so.
+	- You can still add any other web links to your markdown music file (soundcloud, dailymotion, ...) but you will not benefit from the youtube auto playlist feature while doing so

-- If you are listening to audio files and modifiying your vault at the same time then you'll want to remove the **auto refresh of Dataview** or else it will reset the music everytime dv refreshes

 - If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to **switch to another tab**, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)

 - It's an already known phenomenon (cf. https://forum.obsidian.md/t/audio-stops-while-scrolling/7966) but **scrolling too far deep** in the file where this view sit (or up depending on where the codeblock is positionned) will pause the music if it's played by an audio player inside a card.
 It's because of Obsidian's infinite scrolling strategy.
 Basicly, the output of this view is removed from the DOM when you've scrolled too far from it

+- Compared to traditional plugins, this view doesn't have an easy way to tell you if it can be updated

 ## 🎯 Motivations